ccrenfroe/ccrenfroe/README.md

 My name is Caleb Renfroe and I am a recent Loyola University Maryland Computer Science Graduate 🎉

-- 🔭 I’m currently working on a BirdCam using a Raspi4
+- 🔭 I’m currently working on a BirdCam using a Raspi4 and creating a Plannerbot for Discord.
 - 🌱 I’m currently learning JavaScript and C++
 - 👯 I’m looking to collaborate on fun open-source or personal, team projects!
 - 📫 How to reach me: caleb.renfroe007@gmail.com